RandomcodeDev/FalseKing/DESIGN.md

 regions.
 Players will unlock each element when they enter a region the first time, but only be allowed to leave after defeating the boss for that region that first time.
-There will likely also be various NPCs the player can interact with, allowing for an NPC area in the area where the player starts.
+There will likely also be various NPCs the player can interact with, allowing for an NPC area where the player starts.

 ## Availability